Yunjiao-analytics/Yunjiao-analytics.github.io/sample_page.md

-## Analytics Design to Recommend Flavors to Launch / Shell Out for Greek Yogurt Trend
+## Analytics Design to Recommend Flavors to Launch / Shell Out for Greek Yogurt Trend, Group Project

 **Project description:** To briefly summarize, in this case I am conducting analytics to provide input or recommendations to the decision of which flavors to launch next.
 Assume for this analysis that the private label recently launched six flavors--Blueberry, Honey, Peach, Plain, Strawberry, and Vanilla.